Preparing for the New Payday Super Legislation

 In Australia, employees are entitled to a Super Guarantee (SG).
 Under this scheme, employers are required by law to contribute a percentage of their employees' ordinary time earnings into an employee’s superannuation fund of choice.

-The proposed changes are due to take effect from July 1, 2026.
-This means that businesses that aren’t paying their employees’ contributions in alignment with their pay cycle will need to update their systems and processes.
+Businesses that aren’t paying their employees’ contributions in alignment with their pay cycle currently will need to update their systems and processes.
+You can learn more about the new requirements via the Australian Tax Office’s official guidance.

 According to the ATO’s annual report, Australian workers missed out on $5.2 billion of unpaid superannuation in 2023-24, up from $4.8 billion in the previous financial year.
-While the total amount increased, the percentage of super that went unpaid after recovery efforts dropped from 6.7% to 6.3% thanks to new measures for calculating unpaid super and increased compliance action that prevent employees from being short changed.
+While the total amount increased, the percentage of super that went unpaid after recovery efforts dropped from 6.7% to 6.3% thanks to new measures for calculating unpaid super and increased compliance action.

 Beyond maximising the value of employee superannuation, more frequent contributions have plenty of other benefits: